dpizza/dpizza.github.io/docs/index.md

 # D'Pizza Restaurant development

-Web technologies used to build the site:
+Web technologies used to build this website:

 * VS Code IDE
+* html and css
 * bootstrap and custom styles are in dpizza.less.
 * Yarn.
 To get started setup yarn: https://yarnpkg.com/en/docs/install
 * ESLint http://eslint.org/